jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 People began downloading and compiling the Linux kernel, adding the GNU tools, and making fully capable Unix-like operating systems for personal use soon after commercial use.
 Linus' brilliance comes not from ingenuity but comes from good engineering principals like knowing when not to go down dead-end development trails.
 Torvalds' work was not perfect but was good enough that others could take it and start to use it and improve upon it.
 From 1992 to 2001 the Linux kernel grew rapidly in size and features and spawned commercial companies to sell and support Linux Distributions.
 Stallman's dream of a complete free and opensource operating system was being realized.

 This should have been cause for great celebration amongst the Linux and GNU communities.
 The FSF saw this as a victory for GNU and began calling the system GNU/Linux, assuming that without the GNU tools, the Linux kernel would be useless.
 The FSF assumed credit in this case.
 But Linus Torvalds didn't see it that way.
 He just referred to the system as Linux.
 He just ignored the FSF's requests and people referred to what should have been GNU/Linux as just Linux, leaving the GNU part out even though all of their tooling is what made Linux possible.
 In a sense that is Linus' unique personality.
-On the other hand, Richard Stallman will not conduct any interview unless their is an agreement to only use the term GNU/Linux not Linux.
+On the other hand, Richard Stallman will not conduct any interview unless there is an agreement to only use the term GNU/Linux not Linux.
 Some would argue that this is Stallman's ego, but he insists he only wants credit where credit is due.
 This issue is still a matter of contention for the FSF today.

 #### Linux Kernel Attributes Compared to Unix OS Attributes